 IELTS is widely accepted by thousands of institutions, immigration departments, and employers around the world.

-CELPIP, however, is only recognized by Canadian immigration authorities and a few institutions within Canada.
+CELPIP, however, is only recognised by Canadian immigration authorities and a few institutions within Canada.

 6. Language and Accents: Familiar vs Canada-Specific Usage